getreu/tp-note/docs/source/tpnote--manpage.md

-## Choose your favourite web browser as note viewer
+## Choose your favorite web browser as note viewer

 Once the note is rendered into HTML, Tp-Note's internal HTTP server connects to a random port at the '`localhost`' interface where the rendition is served to